decidim/decidim/docs/customization/maps.md

 - [A map tile server][link-wiki-tile-server] for the dynamic maps, preferrably one that is compatible with the default [Leaflet][link-leaflet] map library.
 - [A static map image server][link-wiki-static-maps] for the static map images e.g. on the proposal pages.
+This service is optional as Decidim will use the dynamic map tiles to generate a similar map element if the static map image cannot be provided.

 One option is to host some or all of these services yourself as there are open source alternatives available for all of these services.
 More information about